dyphire/KMReader/README.md

 ## 🛠️ Debugging

-The app includes comprehensive API logging using Apple's unified logging system (OSLog).
+The app includes comprehensive API logging.

 **View logs in Xcode Console or Console.app:**